KOSASIH/High-Tech-Pi-Connections/README.md

 4. Clone the Git repository from the Raspberry Pi to a local machine.
 5. Make changes and commit them to the local Git repository.
 6. Push the changes to the Raspberry Pi Git repository.

+The following is an example Nginx configuration file for High-Tech-Pi-Connections Git repository:

+Ensure that theGit repository is configured and accessible through a web browser so that users can easily view and interact with the project's source code.

+By using the High-Tech-Pi-Connections Git repository, you can contribute to this cutting-edge project, collaborate with like-minded individuals, and help build the next generation of high-tech systems connected to the Pi Network.We welcome contributions from anyone interested in artificial intelligence, machine learning, and data science.